-Indirect labor is referred to those set of employees who are not directly involved in the production process of finished goods or services, however, are needed to support the production and manufacturing ecosystem, examples of which include accountants, human resource, sales, and marketing team, etc. The cost of indirect labor is is a part of the overhead cost which also includes indirect material cost and indirect expenses.
+Indirect labor is referred to those set of employees who are not directly involved in the production process of finished goods or services.
+However, they are needed to support the production and manufacturing ecosystem, examples of which include accountants, human resources, sales, and marketing teams, etc. The cost of indirect labor is a part of the overhead cost, which also contains indirect material cost and indirect expenses.

 Examples of Indirect Labor

-- #1 – Production Supervisor: Production supervisor is only responsible for supervising the production process and supervise the labors directly involved in the production but he actually not plays a role in the conversion of raw material into the finished goods.
+- #1 – Production Supervisor: Production supervisor is only responsible for supervising the production process and monitor the labors directly involved in the production, but he does not play a role in the conversion of raw material into the finished goods.

 - #2 – Cost Accountant: Cost accountant role responsible for assigning the cost related to the production.

 - #3 – Human Resource: HR department is responsible for recruitment for all the employees in the organization, whether they are directly or indirectly related to the production.

 - #4 – Sales & Marketing: These are responsible for marketing and selling the finished product into the market.